-Khadi Boli, also known as Khāri Boli and Kauravi, is the local dialect spoken in Western Uttar Pradesh, Uttarakhand, and some parts of Haryana.
+Khadi Boli, also known as Khāri Boli and Kauravi, is the dialect spoken in Harit Pradesh (aka Western Uttar Pradesh), Uttarakhand, Delhi, and some parts of Haryana.

 Khadi Boli (Khadi Bhasha, Khadi Language, or Khadi Boli Language) uses strong sounds that may hammer some ears.
-Though the authentic pronunciation is Khadi Bolli (खड़ी बोल्ली), I shall address it as Khadi Boli only to keep things simple.
-Since it happens to be my native language, let me give you some Khadi Boli examples (Khadi Boli ke Shabd):
+The authentic pronunciation is Khadi Bolli (खड़ी बोल्ली), but to keep things simple, I shall address it as Khadi Boli.
+Now, since it is my native language, let me give you a taste of this vibrant language with some Khadi Boli words (Khadi Boli ke shabd).

-• We use “ण” and not न in most of the words.
-For instance, while referring to water, I’ll say “पाणी” and not पानी.
+- We use “ण” and not न “in most words.
+For instance, when referring to water, I’ll say “पाणी” and not पानी.

-And so Khadi Boli or Khadi Bhasha means Standing Dialect or Standing Language because one needs to put in extra effort to utter the words, which produces rustic, harsher sounds.
+Therefore, Khadi Boli or Khadi Bhasha means a Standing Dialect or a Standing Language because one needs to put in extra effort to utter the words, which produces rustic, harsher sounds.

 Khadi Boli aka Khāri Boli or Khāri Boli Dialect (खड़ी बोली/खारी बोली/खरी बोल्ली)

-Now, this saltiness makes it stand out from other dialects such as Brij Bhasha and Awadhi—the languages of the holy cities of Mathura and Ayodhya (also known as “पड़ी बोली,” Lying Dialects or Lying Languages) because these dialects sound “sweeter” compared to Khāri Boli.
+Now, this saltiness makes it stand out from other dialects such as Brij Bhasha and Awadhi—the languages of the holy cities of Mathura and Ayodhya (also known as “पड़ी बोली,” Lying Dialects or Lying Languages).
+These dialects sound “sweeter” compared to Khāri Boli.

-Also, another term खरी बोल्ली (pure dialect) is used because Khadi Boli is the purest, unadulterated form of Hindi, from which standard Hindi has originated.
+Also, another term खरी बोल्ली (pure dialect) is used because Khadi Boli is the purest, unadulterated form of Hindi, which gave birth to standard Hindi and Urdu.
+You can get an idea about how Khadi Boli sounds by watching this video clip.

 Kauravi (कौरवी)

-Kauravas, the sons of King Dhritarashtra and Queen Gandhari, spoke this language in Mahabharata times, hence the name Kauravi (also known as Kauravi Dialect or Kauravi Boli).
+It’s believed that the Kauravas, the sons of King Dhritarashtra and Queen Gandhari, spoke this language in Mahabharata times, hence the name Kauravi (also known as Kauravi Dialect and Kauravi Boli).

-Most of the places related to Mahabharata—Hastinapur, ParikshitGarh, ShukraTal, Barnava Indraprastha (Delhi)—are situated in or close to Western Uttar Pradesh.
+Most places related to the Mahabharata—Hastinapur, ParikshitGarh, ShukraTal, Barnava, and Indraprastha (Delhi)—are situated in or near Western Uttar Pradesh.

 (By the way, did you know there was a native Khadi Boli speaker in B.R.
 Chopra’s epic, Mahabharata?—Gajendra Chauhan—the actor who played Yudhishthir.)